treblahy/UX305CA-EFI/README.md

 &nbsp;

 Currently the things that doesn't work:
-* Things that needs bluetooth(However I can use my AirPods)
+* Things that needs bluetooth(However I can use my AirPods, still it's really unstable)
 * Touchpad

 Other than those above, everything is working fine.